gubena/LiveGraph/README.md

 Most of its parameters are definable variables so you can customize its appearance and behavior to suit different applications.

 **Constructor:**
-  LiveGraph (float x, float y, float windowWidth, float windowHeight, PApplet window, int numOfChannels)
+<br /> LiveGraph (float x, float y, float windowWidth, float windowHeight, PApplet window, int numOfChannels)

 **Functions:**